 There are also people involved in the grassroots "Question Evolution Day", started by yours truly in 2012.
 It was inspired by the "Question Evolution!" campaign.
-One part of "Question Evolution Day" includes the use of the "15 Questions for Evolutionists" aspect of the "Question Evolution!" campaign.
+One part of "Question Evolution Day" includes the use of the "15 Questions for Evolutionists" presented by CMI.
 (I was honored that they liked my video and included it in their "15 Questions" page.)

 As I've said for a while now, hate stupidifies.
 (For the atheopath readers, that's stupid-i-fies, it makes people stupid.)
 Their emotions cloud their reasoning abilities.

-There were some interesting things in an article from Zimmerman that ran last year.
-(OK, so I'm late on this, I don't read the thing, remember?
-I blundered across it a while back, forgot it, found it again.)
+There were some interesting things in an article from Zimmerman that ran in February 2012.
+(I blundered across it a while back, forgot it, found it again.)
 He was busy demonizing Ken Ham and portraying him as someone who is only in it for the money.
-Zimmerman must be assuming that Ken Ham is like the other atheists.
+(Perhaps Zimmerman is assuming that Ken Ham has the morality of so many atheists.)
 In fact, I'd like to see a comparison of who gets more money, Ken Ham or Richard Dawkins.
-Yeah, that'll shut you up!
+Yeah, that'll shut him up!

 This was really interesting:

 Third, and perhaps most tellingly, every year creationist organizations spend an inordinate amount of time attempting to disparage Evolution Weekend.
 If Evolution Weekend were not an important event, creationist groups would ignore the celebration.
 Instead, they attack it -- and use it as a way to raise money from supporters.Seriously?
-I see an Affirming the Consequent fallacy as well as Appeal to Motive.
+I see an Appeal to Motive fallacy.
 You might even get a Fallacy of Exclusion here.
-But the next paragraph was quite interesting:
+But the next paragraph was quite telling:

 This year was no different.
 Indeed, as The Christian Post pointed out, something called "Question Evolution Day" was created this year to combat the efforts of The Clergy Letter Project.
 Given all of the T-shirts, bumper stickers and related paraphernalia that sponsors were hawking, "Question Evolution Day" might well have been a boon to the economy, but there was no evidence that it promoted meaningful dialogue.Again, seriously?
-If Zimmerman had any desire to do actual research, he took said desire, tied it to a chair and threw it in the East River.
+If Zimmerman had ever had any desire to do actual research, he took said desire, tied it to a chair and threw it into the Hudson River.
 I have some bad news for you, Sunshine: I am the one who started "Question Evolution Day", which was inspired by Creation Ministries International.
-Not only does it have nothing to do with Answers in Genesis, the article I'm quoting demonizes AiG and Ken Ham, but I did not market any merchandise (I'm just a guy doing this after work and on days off, not a part of an organization), and am not aware of anyone else who did.
+Not only does it have nothing to do with Answers in Genesis, the Zimmerman article I'm quoting demonizes AiG and Ken Ham.
+I did not market any merchandise (I'm just a guy doing this after work and on days off, not a part of an organization).
+No money coming in here, but it does go out on occasion.

-Also, "Question Evolution Day" was not started in response to your "Clergy Letter Project" call to apostasy.
-The fact is, I had never heard of it, or him, until after QED was happening.
-Zimmerman needs to get over himself.
+Also, "Question Evolution Day" was not started in response to that "Clergy Letter Project" call to apostasy.
+The fact is, I had never heard of it, or Zimmerman, until after QED was happening.
+He needs to get over himself.
 Now, I can see where he might get the idea that QED was started because of his "let's get liberal churches whoring with atheists" initiative, since The Christian Post (which he linked) said:

 As many churches observed "Evolution Weekend," some congregations and other groups decided to celebrate a different perspective on the origins debate with "Question Evolution Day."